Food and Nutrition Sciences, BS

-Bachelor of Science in Food and Environmental Nutrition (H40112BST)
+Bachelor of Science in Food and Nutrition Sciences (H40112BST)

-More on the Food and Environmental Nutrition major
+More on the Food and Nutrition Sciences major

 Program Description

-Students obtaining a Bachelor of Science degree in Food and Environmental Nutrition will qualify for the food industry in food marketing, entrepreneurship, and food product design.
-This major creates professionals to provide the expertise to meet the challenges of the food industry.
-Employment is generally with food manufacturers and related businesses with an emphasis on marketing and the consumer.
-Students must meet the requirements to be admitted to the College of Health and Human Sciences. the School of Exercise and Nutrition Sciences, and the Food and Environmental Nutrition program.
+Students obtaining a Bachelor of Science degree in Food and Nutrition Sciences will be prepared for careers in the food industry, specializing in areas such as food marketing, quality control, regulatory affairs, entrepreneurship, and product development.
+This major equips graduates with the knowledge and skills needed to address the challenges in the food sector.
+Graduates typically find employment with food manufacturers and related businesses.
+This degree will also provide students interested in pursuing a career as a registered dietitian with the necessary prerequisites for our Dietetics GP MPH program.
+To enroll, students must meet the College of Health and Human Sciences, the School of Exercise and Nutrition Sciences, and the Food and Nutrition Sciences admission requirements.

 Requirements for Admission